WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

-# Tornado (binary)
+# Tornado Engine (executable)

-This crate contains the Tornado executable code.
+This crate contains the Tornado Engine executable code.

 ## How It Works

-The Tornado executable is a configuration of the matcher engine based on [actix](https://github.com/actix/actix) and built as a portable executable.
+The Tornado Engine executable is a configuration of the engine based on [actix](https://github.com/actix/actix) and built as a portable executable.

-It currently builds only on Linux-like operating systems since at runtime it uses two UDS sockets for receiving inputs from external collectors.
+It currently builds only on Linux-like operating systems since, at runtime, it uses two UDS sockets for receiving inputs from external collectors.

-## Structure of Tornado
+## Structure of Tornado Engine

-This specific Tornado executable is composed of the following components:
+This specific Tornado Engine executable is composed of the following components:
 - The json collector
 - The snmptrapd collector
-- The matching engine
+- The engine
 - The archive executor
 - The script executor